huzaifa1221/microservices-DevOps-Aws/readme.md

-#### This is a Full-Stack Application that runs in Docker containers and is deployed to EKS cluster using helm charts whenever ci/cd pipeline gets triggered.
+#### This is a basic e-commerce Application based upon microservices that runs in Docker containers and is deployed to EKS cluster using helm charts whenever ci/cd pipeline gets triggered.

 #### Features -